diogotcorreia/master-thesis/docs/content/ch02-background.typ

 === Dangerous Constructs

-The classic way to achieve class pollution is accessing the properties `__init__.__globals__` of an object (i.e., not a primitive) through `getattr`, and then using a combination of `getattr` and `__getitem__` (commonly used through subscription, `[]`, of dictionary and lists).
+The classic way to achieve class pollution is accessing the property `__init__.__globals__` of an object (i.e., not a primitive) through `getattr`, and then using a combination of `getattr` and `__getitem__` (this last one commonly invoked through subscription, `[]`, of dictionary and lists).
-This is possible because, as shown previously by @code:python-function-globals, functions capture the global scope they are declared in, allowing an attacker to move laterally throughout the program.
+This is possible because, as previously shown in @code:python-function-globals, functions capture the global scope they are declared in, allowing an attacker to move laterally throughout the program.

-Given the requirement of traversing various attributes, a vulnerable function is usually recursive, and somehow sets or merges a value into an existing object @pp-python-blog.
+Given the requirement of traversing various attributes, a vulnerable function is usually recursive, and in some way sets or merges a value into an existing object @pp-python-blog.
 Such function is exemplified by `merge` in @code:cp-merge, which merges two objects recursively, using `__getitem__`/`__setitem__` if the object is a dictionary,